pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 [A Clear Map of Skyrim and Other Worlds](https://www.nexusmods.com/skyrimspecialedition/mods/56367): Download the Main and ACMOS-Lazy Roads.
 Choose DynDOLOD 3, With DynDOLOD LOD32, Remove Clouds in the installer.
 DynDOLOD config will be explained later in the guide.

 ## Water
-[Water for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37061): Choose Shades of Skyrim, No for iNeed Support, 4K Resolution, Neutral Brightness, Opaque Waterfalls, 4K Resolution, Parallax, auto-selected patches(Landscape Fixes for Grass, MEZF) in the installer.
+[Water for ENB](https://www.nexusmods.com/skyrimspecialedition/mods/37061): Choose Shades of Skyrim, No for iNeed Support, 4K Resolution, Neutral Brightness, Transparent Waterfalls, 4K Resolution, Parallax, auto-selected patches(Landscape Fixes for Grass, MEZF) in the installer.
 Further compatibility issues will be handled by Synthesis patcher later.
 (Optional) Choose available patches if you have mods such as The Forgotten City that added new worldspaces.

 ## Body
 [XP32 Maximum Skeleton Special Extended](https://www.nexusmods.com/skyrimspecialedition/mods/1988): Choose Extended installation, XPMSE latest, None for everything else, Schlong of Skyrim patch in the installer.
 Delete SOSRaceMenu.esp.\